Draft Role Descriptions

 • Should not use the Club’s resources or time for personal gain or for the benefit of persons or organisations unconnected with the Club or its activities

 • Must not give or receive corporate gifts, hospitality, preferential treatment or other benefits that might affect, or could reasonably appear to affect, their ability to make independent judgements on transactions involving the Club.
-Where a benefit has been received in the course of their own business the details should be declared to the Chairperson
+Where a benefit has been received in the course of their own business the details should be declared to the Chairman.

 • Will at all times reject any improper or inappropriate practices